kvarak/dnd/docs/_Classes/barbarian.md

 ### Druidic
 You know Druidic, the secret language of druids.
 Gain it as if you had spent 2 skill points on the Language skill.

-In addition you gain 3 skill points to spend on Nature.
+In addition you gain 2 skill points to spend on Nature.

 ### Form of the Warden
-Starting when you choose this path at 3rd level, your rage draws primal power through your spiritual link to the land, allowing you to become an aspect of nature.
+Your rage draws primal power through your spiritual link to the land, allowing you to become an aspect of nature.

 When you enter your rage, you assume the form of a primeval guardian, taking on an appearance based on the lands and environment around you.
 Choose an appropriate form from below.
 You remain in this form until your rage ends.